 Even though buying medical insurance at any age is a good idea, there are factors which one might consider when buying a policy in order to be cost-effective, especially if they are young.
 Examples of such factors include no-claim bonuses and restoration benefit.

 No Claim Bonus

 Most medical insurance policies include a no-claim bonus.
 No-claim bonus refers to the additional coverage an insurance policy provides (mostly around 5%-10% of sum insured) at no extra cost to the customer for every year the insured person doesn’t make a claim.

 This way, the total coverage of the policy keeps expanding with every passing year where the policyholder makes no claims on their policy which can ultimately extend their coverage to twice the sum insured over the years without paying anything additional.

 Many health insurance policies provide a clause called a restoration benefit.
 In the unlikely event of someone exhausting their entire coverage in a year on the treatment of a particular disease, the insurance company will restore or refill the amount insured if the person undergoes treatment for another disease in the same year, without charging anything additional to the customer.

 Restoration benefit means that even though one might use up the entire sum insured because he or she has to undergo an expensive treatment, they can still benefit from the insurance policy if they have to undergo treatment for another serious disease in the same year.

 The importance of having a medical insurance policy at any age cannot be stressed enough.
 In a country where medical costs can literally bankrupt people and where diseases can spread rampantly and affect people from all walks of life, having a health insurance policy allows individuals to have peace of mind that they would be covered in case any unexpected disease strikes them.
-Buying health policy in young age should be a priority every individual must have to protect themselves from unforeseen and unplanned medical expenses.
+Buying health policy at a young age should be a priority every individual must have to protect themselves from unforeseen and unplanned medical expenses.